Ihud: Platforms

+Ihud was against the partition plan.
+In April 1948, months after the UN Partition Plan was adopted by the United Nations, Magnes proposed an American trusteeship in Palestine and spoke with Warren Austin, US ambassador to the United Nations.
+Magnes stated that "partition is probably the principal cause of chaos in Palestine" and emphasized the importance of allowing Jews and Arabs to "be given an opportunity to exercise themselves the functions of government."

+Publications

 The founders and representatives of Ihud conveyed their views through the publication of Ba'ayot (formerly known as Ba'ayot Hayom - Problems of the Time).
+The social democratic activist Rita Hinden agreed to arrange for the Fabian Colonial Bureau circulation manager to assist in the distribution of Ihud's pamphlets to a wider audience.

 In the beginning of 1947, Ba'ayot printed an article featuring the thoughts of Albert Einstein on the most suitable approach to resolving the issue of Palestine.
-In response to Richard Crossman's assertion that partition was the only fair solution left for the British, Einstein said: "He may be right; but I see no permanent solution other than one based on a bi-national administration under United Nations rule."
+In response to prominent proponent of Zionism, British Labour Party member Richard Crossman's assertion that partition was the only fair solution left for the British, Einstein said: "He may be right; but I see no permanent solution other than one based on a bi-national administration under United Nations rule."

+Ba'ayot also published "Towards Union in Palestine", which was a volume consisting of a compilation of essays in English.

 After the foundation of the state of Israel, Ihud replaced its official journal Ba'ayot with a new periodical, Ner.
+Rabbi Binyamin established and edited Ner.
+The journal aimed to encourage the Israeli public to acknowledge and honor the rights of Arab citizens and to take accountability for the eviction of Arab residents from Israel.
+Ner continued publication until 1964, “thereby carrying the small flame of Brit Shalom’s moral-political tradition into the era of Jewish statehood.”

-According to Sasson Sofer, writing in Zionism and the Foundations of Israeli Diplomacy (1998):

-"Ihud constituted the first instance in the history of Israel's politics of what happens when intellectuals seek to propose a compromise solution in the course of a violent national conflict.
+According to Sasson Sofer, writing in Zionism and the Foundations of Israeli Diplomacy (1998): Ihud constituted the first instance in the history of Israel's politics of what happens when intellectuals seek to propose a compromise solution in the course of a violent national conflict.
 It demonstrated their organisational weakness and the fact that their political influence was marginal.
-Ihud presages the fate which was to befall Israel's intelligentsia whenever it approached the white-hot heart of the Israel-Arab conflict and sought to join in the political fray."
+Ihud presages the fate which was to befall Israel's intelligentsia whenever it approached the white-hot heart of the Israel–Arab conflict and sought to join in the political fray.